jahaselden/codewars/README.md

-A culmination of all the programming tasks and skills from Codewars platform.
+A culmination of all the programming tasks and skills from Codewars, HackerRank, and LeetCode platforms.